Vietnam enjoys growing trade surplus of over US$6.8 billionWednesday, October 23,2019

 With regard to export turnover, the country has about 30 categories of export products which reach an annual turnover of US$1 billion, including a few high-value items such as textiles, footwear, coal, and crude oil.

-Vietnam increased imports of iron and steel from India in 2019
+Vietnam’s exports and imports of iron and steel in first two months

 Vietnam-Israel trade yields US$236 mln in two months

 Vietnam’s exports and imports of seafood in first 2 months of 2020